Vineyo/Taichi-Moxi/README.md

 An instantiation of a real-time ink dispersion engine called Moxi implimented with Taichi language.

 ## Usage
-Just run the .py file.
+Just run the demo.py file.
-Left-click to draw green color, right click to draw yellow.
+Left-click to draw, right click to change color.

 ## Demo
 ![demo](ti_moxi.gif)